-Programme MBA Semester- III Cognitive K1: Pronounce the concepts of f e-commerce.
-Level K2: Learn about the technique es and tools of e-commerce.
-K3: Familiarize in e-commerc Course • To understand the history of electronic commerce.
-Objectives To study the unique benefit its of the Internet.
-To overview of the electron onic payment technology.
-To understand the designi ng for security-virus. • To differentiate the conce pt of intranets and extranets.
+Programme MBA Semester- III Cognitive K1: Pronounce the concepts of e-commerce.
+Level K2: Learn about the techniques and tools of e-commerce.
+K3: Familiarize in e-commerce.
+Course To understand the history of electronic commerce.
+Objectives To study the unique benefits of the Internet.
+To overview of the electronic payment technology.
+To understand the designing for security-virus.
+To differentiate the concept of intranets and extranets.

-Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I Telecommunication Networks: Introduction - LAN-WAN- Internet - What is Electronic Commerce - Brief History of Electronic Commerce - Advantages and Limitations of Electronic Commerce - Types of Electronic Commerce - Integrating Electronic Commerce - Key questions for Management.
+Units Contents Lecture Tutorial Hours Practical Hours Total Hours Units for CFA I Telecommunication Networks: Introduction - LAN-WAN- Internet - What is Electronic Commerce - Brief History of Electronic Commerce - Advantages and Limitations of Electronic Commerce - Types of Electronic Commerce - Integrating Electronic Commerce - Key questions for Management.
 8 0 4 12 I II The Internet and the World Wide Web: The Internet Today - History of the Web - Unique benefits of the Internet - Internet Architecture - World Wide Web - Concepts and Technology - Creating Webpages - Launching a Business on the Internet.
 8 0 4 12 I III Electronic Payment Systems: Overview of the Electronic payment - Technology -Requirements for Internet Based payments - Electronic payment - Medias - Electronic commerce and banking.
 8 0 4 12 II IV E-security: Security in the cyberspace - Designing for security - Virus - Security Protection and Recovery - Encryption - The Basic Algorithm System - Authentication and Trust - Key management - Internet Security Protocols and Standards - Other Encryption issues.
 8 0 4 12 II V Web Based Business: Business-to-Business Electronic Commerce - Intranets and Extranets -Intranets and Supply Chain Management - Legal and Ethical issues - Case studies.
 8 0 4 12 II Invited Talks/Field Visit 0 0 0 0 - Total Hours 40 0 20 60 -